aws-samples/eks-workshop-v2/website/docs/security/kyverno/restricting-images.md

 Next, as a best practice you'll define a policy that will restrict the use of any unauthorized Image Registry, and rely only on specified Trusted Registries.

-In this lab, you will be using [Amazon ECR Public Gallery](https://public.ecr.aws/) as the Trusted Registry, blocking any containers that use Images hosted in other tegistries to run.
+In this lab, you will be using [Amazon ECR Public Gallery](https://public.ecr.aws/) as the Trusted Registry, blocking any containers that use Images hosted in other registries to run.
 Below is a sample Kyverno Policy to restrict the image pull for this use-case.

 ```file
 manifests/modules/security/kyverno/images/restrict-registries.yaml